 Ever been to Big Bend?
-Its approx 5km before Fletchers Creek Reserve (Dalrymple National Park) and has better places to camp and fish than Fletchers and isn't packed full with grey nomads in the middle of the year.
+Its approx 5 kilometers before Fletcher Creek Reserve (near the entrance to Dalrymple National Park) and has better places to camp and fish than Fletchers and isn't packed full with grey nomads in the middle of the year.
 Nothing wrong with that except there will be limited camping spots between all of the vans and we prefer remote bush camp as much as possible.

-Big Bend is a popular 4WD full bush camping location right on the banks of the Burdekin River.
+Big Bend is a popular four-wheel drive full bush camping located right on the banks of the Burdekin River.
 There are numerous tracks around the area worth exploring.
 Some lead to other areas that would be great to camp as well.
 It's well worth a quick poke around before setting up camp.

 There are great fishing opportunities here as well whereas Fletcher doesn't.
-Big Bend also offers some nice 4WDing and great scenery if you go in a bit further along the tracks.
+Big Bend also offers some nice four-wheel driving and great scenery if you go in a bit further along the tracks.

 How to get there

-Hardly "off the beaten track", making a weekend out of this location as difficult as you want to make it.
-From Charters Towers, follow the Gregory Development Road along the Burdekin River 30km North.
+Hardly "off the beaten track", making a weekend out of this location is difficult as you want to make it.
+From Charters Towers, follow the Gregory Development Road along the Burdekin River 30 km North.
 You will see a small road sign on the right, when heading north.
 Hopefully you can read it through the bullet holes.
 Don't worry, that is as menacing as Big Bend gets.

-Although you don't need to use 4WD to get there, you do require a high clearance vehicle.
+Although you don't need to use four-wheel drive to get there, you do require a high clearance vehicle; though it's not far to walk from the Lynd Highway.
 A standard height ute will suffice without any issues although you will have to choose your line wisely.

 What to do

-Camping spots along Fletchers Creek are frequented by large family groups.
-Camping is permitted, however there are no designated camping spots and no facilities.
-However, there are numerous opportunities for camping right on the water's edge.
-This bush campground is a magic spot if you are into self sufficient camping, have a high clearance vehicle or a 4WD and like to fish or relax reading a book.
+Camping spots along Fletcher Creek are frequented by large family groups.
+Camping is permitted with numerous opportunities for camping right on the water's edge, however there are no designated camping spots and no facilities.
+This bush campground is a magic spot if you are into self sufficient camping, have a high clearance vehicle or a four-wheel driving and like to fish or relax reading a book.
 There are also a few tracks around to explore on your dirt bikes.
-It's not recommended to swim there as the Burdekin River is know to be infested with crocodiles, although most locals do go for a dip.
+It's not recommended to swim there as the Burdekin River is known to be infested with crocodiles, although most locals do go for a dip.

-Echo Hole, just south of Big Bend, is also worth checking out.
-These areas are known for their extensive basalt formations as part of the Great Basalt Wall, a geological formation of the Toomba basalt flow from the last major volcanic activity in northern Australia and is part of a 120km lava flow.
+Echo Hole, just on southeast side of Big Bend, is also worth checking out.
+This area is known for its extensive basalt formations as part of the Great Basalt Wall, a geological formation of the Toomba basalt flow from the last major volcanic activity in northern Australia and is part of a 120 km lava flow.